 Neuro-optometric rehabilitation therapy, a form of vision therapy, enables those suffering from visual problems to retrain the brain and eyes to regain functionality and quality of life.
 This therapy uses a variety of methods and techniques to train both eyes to work as a team.
 It is made up of individualized exercises, which, when done over a period of time rehabilitate visual, perceptual and motor disorders, thus helping the patient regain balance.
 This effectively reduces or resolves symptoms of dizziness, vertigo, and lack of balance.

-The neuro-optometric rehabilitation program offered at The Vision Therapy Centre At Village Eye Centre can help detect and treat the underlying vision problem causing your dizziness and balance issues.
+The neuro-optometric rehabilitation program offered at Village Eye Centre can help detect and treat the underlying vision problem causing your dizziness and balance issues.

 If you’ve tried other types of therapies and still experience dizziness and balance problems, it’s time to see what Dr. Brennan Nelson can do for you.
-Start your journey to recovery by calling The Vision Therapy Centre At Village Eye Centre and schedule your appointment today.
+Start your journey to recovery by calling Village Eye Centre and schedule your appointment today.